Clinical Psychologist

 Alberto Rodrigues C. Carvalho, M. Psy.
 (Clin.)

-Mr. Carvalho is also certified in EMDR (Eye Movement Desensitization and Reprocessing), an effective therapy approach for trauma.
-This certification allows him to offer specialized treatment to individuals experiencing trauma-related disorders.
+He is also certified in EMDR (Eye Movement Desensitization and Reprocessing), a recognized therapy approach for trauma, enabling him to offer specialized treatment for trauma-related disorders.

-His clinical interests span a wide range of areas, including relationship issues, depression, anxiety, panic disorder, trauma, psychotic disorders, eating disorders, and, of course, Intercultural Psychology.
-Mr. Carvalho works with teenagers, adults, and couples, offering compassionate care and guidance throughout the therapeutic process.
+His clinical interests are wide-ranging, covering relationship issues, depression, anxiety, panic disorder, trauma, psychotic disorders, eating disorders, and Intercultural Psychology.
+Committed to providing compassionate care, Alberto assists teenagers, adults, and couples through their therapeutic journey.